mingumckevin/mingumckevin/README.md

 ### Profile
 ------------------------------------------
-I am in my final year focusing on embedded systems.
+Hi there!

-Mainly practising with C
+I am an upcoming graduate working towards the embedded and cybersecurity field.

 Working on:
-Breaking ASUS Router
+Breaking an ASUS Router

 Adding more information/updating this file soon